f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab1.rst

 Inspect Application Virtual Servers
 -----------------------------------------------

 By using the term 'internal' we are creating the virtual servers on what is essentially a loopback VLAN which prevents them from being exposed.
 The EXT_VIP in this exercise is used to forward traffic with specific characteristics to the internal VIP's.
-THis is accomplished by assigning a traffic policy to the VIP.
+This is accomplished by assigning a traffic policy to the VIP.
 The traffic policy is described and inspected in the next section.
-For this class, the Wildcard Virtual servers (Blue Square  status indicator)  are used in a different lab
+For this class, the Wildcard Virtual servers (Blue Square  status indicator)  are not used.

 **Navigation:** Local Traffic > Virtual Servers > Virtual Server List